MislavJaksic/College-Labs/APR/Labs/Lab_1/README.md

 ## Lab One:

-Implement a Matrix class which will allows you to more easily manipulate with matrices.
+Implement a Matrix class which will allows you to effortlessly manipulate matrices.
 Functionalities:
   constructor. -> __init__
   deconstructor. -> del